Catalyst 2030 – A Global Movement of Social Change Innovators

 - Finalising or towards the end of your studies (ideally Masters), with a strong interest in the SDGs, sustainability, systemic change and social entrepreneurship; and familiar with the interests and cultures in the region

 - Fluency in English and French.
 Other languages would be an asset e.g. Arabic, Portuguese, etc.

 - Good communication and social skills and the ability to work in a multicultural setting

-- Hands-on attitude and willing to help out flexibly if required
+- Hands-on attitude with the flexibility and willingness to help out if required

 - Strong interest and familiarity with African regional issues